The Convict Ship Palmerston 1861

 Palmerston was built in Moulmein, Burma in 1853, which suggests she was built by Duncan Dunbar II.
 Dunbar’s vessels were of teak cut from the forests that lined the banks of the river surrounding his Moulmein yard.
 His large mid-19th century fleet was mainly utilised as convict and immigrant transports and troopships in the Crimean War.
 The ship’s owner at the time of the 1860/61 voyage was H H Toulmin of London.Palmerston left Portland on November 10, 1860 bound for the Swan River Colony and arrived in Fremantle on February 11, 1861 after a passage of 93 days.
 Three of the 296 convicts who had embarked died on the voyage.
 Sixteen convicts were former British Army soldiers who had been court martialled on various charges and sentenced to transportation.
-To date I have identified only three who served in the Crimean War, but this research is a work in progress.
+To date I have identified only five who served in the Crimean War, but this research is a work in progress.
 One of these was Henry Benjamin Haynes who served in the 9th Regiment and was convicted of the murder of a prostitute and at the age of 23 and received a life sentence; he would ultimately be hanged in Perth for the murder of his wife.
 Two others, Thomas Tole, 7th Regiment and William Fall, 6th Dragoons were both deserters to the Russians during the war who were court martialled and transported to Western Australia.

 Captain J N Seagrove commanded a crew of 38.
 Dr A Watson and Rev William Irwin were the surgeon superintendent and religious instructor respectively.
 Also on board were 30 men of the enrolled pensioner force, their 20 wives and 49 children.
 As well as the convicts mentioned, 12 military pensioners were on board including two Warders, William Staples (Turkish Contingent) and Thomas Pickering.
 Other passengers of interest were six policemen from the Irish Constabulary [see note below].